Arafly/personal_cheatsheets/kubernetes.md

 - Load Balancer:
   - Usually provisioned by the Cloud Provider

 > Controllers are control loops that watch the state of your cluster, then make or request changes where needed.
-Each controller tries to move the current cluster state closer to the desired state.”
+Each controller tries to move the current cluster state closer to the desired state.
 Controllers are used to manage state in Kubernetes for many tasks: properly assigning resources, designating persistent storage, and managing cron jobs.

 >  Ingress controllers are designed to treat dynamic Layer 7 routing as a first‑class citizen.
 This means that Ingress controllers provide far more granular control and management with less toil.